hariskhan317/nicfree-legal/support.md

 Open NicFree → tap **Profile** → **Restore Purchases**.
 Make sure you're signed in with the same Apple ID you originally used to subscribe.

 ### Will my data sync between devices?
-Your local quit progress (days quit, cravings, slips) is stored on each device individually.
-NicFree Pro includes cloud backup so you can restore your progress on a new device by signing in with the same Apple ID and tapping Restore Purchases.
+Your quit progress (days quit, cravings, slips) is stored on each device individually — privacy first, no account required.
+If you switch devices, sign in with the same Apple ID and tap Restore Purchases inside NicFree to reactivate your subscription.
+Progress data does not sync across devices.

 ### Is my data shared with anyone?
 No. Your personal progress data lives on your device.
 We don't have analytics, ad SDKs, or trackers.
 See our [Privacy Policy](./privacy-policy.md) for full details.